tkrop/go-make/README.md

 make -f config/Makefile.base <target>...
 ```

-You can also test the local build `go-make` application with the local config.
+You can also test the local build [`go-make`][go-make] application with the
+local config.
 The project compiles itself to use the local config by default.

 ## Contributing